APAD2024/APAD-Asset-Data/Asset Data/Brick Kiln/Brick_kilns.md

-This README file: https://github.com/APAD2024/brickkilns-low-res: provides a comprehensive overview of the repository, details about brick kilns processing and extraction using low-res satellite imagery.
+This Repo: https://github.com/APAD2024/brickkilns-low-res: provides a comprehensive overview of the repository, details about brick kilns processing and extraction using low-res satellite imagery.